dkralj/Natours/README.md

 - Added smooth scrolling
 - Added auto-hide to navigation when the user clicks on an item ( using jQuery )
 - Added few links to outside pages

-## Disclaimer##

-I am not the owner of page design.
-For any question about using the page design in commercial purposes, contact Jonas Schmedtmann.